Mary Page Keller

 Mary Page Keller (born March 3, 1961) is an American actress known for roles on television.
-Keller began her career on the daytime soap operas Ryan's Hope (1982–1983) and Another World (1983–1985) and later starred in a number of television sitcoms.
-She starred as Laura Kelly in the Fox comedy series Duet (1987-1989) and in the show's spin-off, Open House (1989–1990).
-Keller later had lead roles in the short-lived sitcoms Baby Talk (1991–1992), Camp Wilder (1992–1993), and Joe's Life (1993).
+She began her career on the daytime soap operas Ryan's Hope (1982–83) and Another World (1983–1985) and later starred in a number of television sitcoms.
+She starred as Laura Kelly in the Fox comedy series Duet (1987–1989) and in the show's spin-off, Open House (1989–90).
+Keller later had lead roles in the short-lived sitcoms Baby Talk (1991–92), Camp Wilder (1992–93), and Joe's Life (1993).

 In film, Keller is known for her performance in the comedy-drama Beginners (2010).
 In the 2000s, she had recurring and guest-starring roles in a number of television dramas.
 From 2014 to 2015, Keller starred as the mother of the lead character in the ABC Family drama series Chasing Life.

 Early life

-Keller trained at the University of Maryland and the Boston Conservatory of Music before entering the medium of television on the ABC television show, Ryan's Hope in 1982.
-During her times at university, she performed in a number of musical theatre productions, first in Washington D.C. and later in New York.
+Keller trained at the University of Maryland and the Boston Conservatory of Music before entering the medium of television on the ABC television show Ryan's Hope in 1982.
+During her times at university, she performed in a number of musical theatre productions, first in Washington, D.C., and later in New York.
 She later moved to Los Angeles, California.

 Career

 As a child, Keller participated in productions at Toby's Dinner Theatre under the direction of director Toby Orenstein.
 She later began her acting career on daytime soap operas.
-She played Amanda Kirkland (1982–1983) on Ryan's Hope and Sally Frame (1983–85) on Another World.
-Moving to primetime, she played the part of Laura Kelly on two Fox sitcoms, Duet (1987–89) and its spinoff Open House (1989–90).
+She played Amanda Kirkland (1982–83) on Ryan's Hope and Sally Frame (1983–1985) on Another World.
+Moving to primetime, she played the part of Laura Kelly on two Fox sitcoms, Duet (1987–1989) and its spinoff Open House (1989–90).

+In the late 1980s, Keller and her husband, Thomas Ian Griffith, formed an independent film production company, Ian Page Productions, named after their middle names.
+They co-produced such films as Night of the Warrior (filmed in 1990 but released in 1991), Ulterior Motives (1991), and Excessive Force (filmed in 1992 but released in 1993).

 In 1992, Keller was lead actress in Season 2 of the ABC comedy series Baby Talk.
 She also starred in another short-lived ABC sitcom, Camp Wilder (1992–93).
 In 1993, she starred in Joe's Life, also on ABC.
 During the same years, Keller acted in a number of television films and had a dramatic role in Life Goes On.